Jolla (smartphone)

 The Jolla smartphone (or Jolla 1 or J1) is a smartphone produced by Jolla that runs the Sailfish OS.
 Following a successful crowdfunding campaign, it was manufactured in China and released on 27 November 2013.
 The Jolla smartphone is no longer supported by Sailfish OS updates, the last update compatible being v3.4.0, released on 22 September 2020.

-Like the Nokia N9, the Jolla diverted from the at that time conventional smartphone home button centric user interface and only featured a power button and a volume up and down rocker switch.
+Like the Nokia N9, the Jolla departed from the at that time conventional smartphone home button centric user interface and only featured a power button and a volume up and down rocker switch.
 Instead it relied on a swipe interface to close and switch between screens and applications would access a pulley menu to select menu items inside applications.

-In addition to the comparably limited number of native Sailfish applications available in the Jolla app store, the Jolla Phone featured the proprietary Alien Dalvik to provide support for and installing Android-applications (Note: Up to version 4.1.2 "Jelly Bean") from Aptoide.
+In addition to the comparably limited number of native Sailfish applications available in the Jolla app store, the Jolla Phone featured the proprietary Alien Dalvik to provide support for installing Android-applications (Note: Up to version 4.1.2 "Jelly Bean") from F-Droid, Aurora Store (an opensource Google Play Store implementation) or others like Aptoide.

+The J1 smartphone is not to be confused with the Jolla Phone (2026), a successor device announced on 5 December 2025.